 Problems paying your bill

-If you are having problems paying your Council Tax bill, always let us know as soon as possible by email at email@example.com with details of your situation.
+If you are having problems paying your Council Tax bill, always let us know as soon as possible by filling in the form here with details of your situation.
 If you don't let us know that you are having difficulty making regular payments, you may be charged further costs.
 We may be able to come to an arrangement that you can afford.

 Changing your payment date